Inference for Low-Rank Models: Introduction

 where $(Y,X,\Theta,\mathcal E)$ are $n\times p$ matrices with both $n,p\to\infty$ and $\circ$ denotes the matrix element-wise product.
 We observe data $(X,Y)$, and $\mathcal E$ represents unobserved statistical noise.
-The parameter of interest is the matrix coefficient $\Theta.$ We are interested in \textit{approximate spiked low rank models} for $\Theta$ which assume that $\Theta$ can be well-approximated by a low-rank matrix whose rank $J$ is either fixed or grows slowly compared to $n,p$ and whose largest $J$ singular values diverge with $(n,p)$.
+The model parameter is the matrix coefficient $\Theta.$ We assume $\Theta$ follows an \textit{approximate spiked low rank model}: $\Theta$ can be well-approximated by a low-rank matrix whose rank $J$ is either fixed or grows slowly compared to $n,p$ and whose largest $J$ singular values diverge with $(n,p)$.
+Our main goal is performing statistical inference on both sparse and dense linear combinations of elements of $\Theta$.

-Nuclear-norm regularization provides a natural benchmark approach to estimating $\Theta$.
+Under the approximate spiked low rank model structure, nuclear-norm regularization provides a natural benchmark approach to estimating $\Theta$.
 There is a substantial literature that studies rates of convergence of nuclear-norm penalized estimators; see, e.g., \cite{koltchinskii2011nuclear} and \cite{negahban2011estimation} for prominent examples.
-However, it is well-known that nuclear-norm penalized estimators are subject to shrinkage biases which complicates statistical inference and generally invalidates inferential statements based on simple distributional approximations.
 Providing results in low-rank models that allow for ready construction of inferential objects such as confidence intervals has been a topic in the more recent literature.
 For example, \cite{xia2019statistical} and \cite{chen2019inference} study inference in settings where the matrix parameter of interest has an exact low-rank structure with fixed rank and elements of $X$ are i.i.d. copies from an unknown distribution.

-We contribute to this literature by providing a new debiasing procedure for use with nuclear-norm penalized estimators.
-We verify that the debiased estimator is asymptotically normal with standard error that is straightforward to estimate.
-Our method is simple implement, and we formally establish its validity in approximate spiked low rank models and with weakly dependent regressors.